Dr Covington answers your questions.

 Request an appointment with Dr Covington or Call 704-997-9661 to Schedule appointment

 Need a Fertility Doctor in the Charlotte area?
-Dr Matrika Johnson MD at REACH Charlotte
+Dr Matrika Johnson MD at Reproductive Specialists of the Carolinas

 Khan, A., Shehmar, M., & Gupta, J. (2014).
 Uterine fibroids: Current perspectives.
 International Journal of Womens Health,95.